-Budgetary Basis of Accounting-An annual budget is adopted on a basis consistent with generally accepted accounting principles for the General Fund.
+Budgetary Basis of Accounting-An annual budget is adopted on a basis consistent with generally accepted accounting principles in the United States of America for the General Fund.
 The Capital Projects Fund is appropriated on a project-length basis.
-No formal annual budget is adopted for the Special Aid and School Lunch Funds.
-Appropriation limits, where applicable, for the Special Aid Fund are maintained based on individual grants and donations or fundraising revenues accepted by the Board of Education.
+No formal annual budget is adopted for the Debt Service, Special Aid and School Lunch Funds.
+Appropriation limits, where applicable, for the Debt Service Fund and Special Aid Fund are maintained based on debt schedules, individual grants and donations or fundraising revenues accepted by the Board of Education.
 The periods of such grants may vary from the District's fiscal year.
 A budget is maintained for the School Lunch Fund as a management tool for internal control purposes.

 The appropriated budget is prepared by fund, function, and department.
 The District's department heads may make transfers of appropriations within a department.
-Transfers of appropriations exceeding \$10,000 between departments require the approval of the Board.
+Transfers of appropriations, exceeding \$10,000, between departments require the approval of the Board.
 The legal level of budgetary control (i.e., the level at which expenditures may not legally exceed appropriations) is the departmental level.